Skip to main content

 Changes to ICAEW's disciplinary framework

-ICAEW implemented wide-ranging changes to its disciplinary framework, transferring process-related provisions from the Disciplinary Bye-laws to the new Investigation and Disciplinary Regulations.
 With a focus on simplicity, ICAEW removed archaic language, and incorporated the Code of Conduct for Complainants' principles.
-They also expanded the sanctions to include non-financial measures, such as a requirement for a member to undertake specific training or for a firm to implement training around a particular area to relevant teams.
+They also expanded the sanctions to include non-financial measures.
+Such as a requirement for a member to undertake specific training or for a firm to put in place training around a particular area to relevant teams.

 Professional indemnity insurance consultation